Hoʻokūkū Hīmeni

-Each Song Contest is judged by five prominent figures in music and Hawaiian language.
-The judges score each song using a standard rubric of established criteria.
-At the end of the night, awards are presented to the groups with the best performances.
+Each Song Contest is judged by five prominent individuals in music and Hawaiian language.
+Judges score each song using a standard rubric of established criteria.
+At the end of each contest, awards are presented to the groups with the highest scoring performances.

 Judges

 The judges are accomplished experts in the fields of music and Hawaiian language.
-Each year's panel of judges is unique, though several individuals have served on more than one judging panel.
-Since the 1970s, more than 175 community members have served as a Song Contest judge.
+Each year's panel of judges is unique, though a number of individuals have served on more than one panel.
+Since the 1970s, more than 175 people have served as a Song Contest judge.

-Some judges are selected for their ties to that year's Song Contest theme.
-Occasionally, the entire judging panel may be composed of individuals with such a connection.
-For example, at the 2022 Song Contest, which celebrated Kamehameha's musical legacy, all five judges were previously teachers at Kamehameha; and at the 1995 Song Contest, which celebrated nā wāhine haku mele, all five judges were graduates of the Kamehameha School for Girls.
+Some judges are selected for their ties to each year's Song Contest theme.
+Occasionally, the entire judging panel may consist of individuals with such a connection.
+For example, at the 2022 Song Contest, which celebrated Kamehameha's musical legacy, all five judges were previously educators at Kamehameha.
+At the 1995 Song Contest, which celebrated nā wāhine haku mele, all five judges were graduates of the Kamehameha School for Girls.

 Scoring system